thesashanextdoor/Laptev_Sea/README.md

 _First_, I need to collect available data of earthquakes which occurred in my region.

-_Second_, I should process local wave-form data which I received due to the expedition on the russian research vessel [Keldysh](https://en.wikipedia.org/wiki/Akademik_Mstislav_Keldysh) in Laptev sea.
+_Second_, I should process local wave-form data which I received due to SIOLA project(data from temporary seismic stations in delta area of the Lena river during 2016-2017 years campaign).

 _Third_, I am going to plot maps, graphics and make some scientific conclusions.